internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 Just the reading and writing operations takes about 4 instructions or 4 clocks, so it would take about 8 clocks everytime I need to write a pixel and there goes my performance down the drain.

 I needed a way to speed it up, so I thought, since both the CHR-RAM and VRAM share the same data bus, maybe I could make the CHR-RAM read a byte and write it directly into VRAM, sort of like a DMA.
-This couldn't be done without the PPU assistance because in the case of drawing sprites, the PPU would still need to check if the color byte matched the sprite colorkey in order to draw it or not in VRAM.
+This couldn't be done without the PPU's assistance because in the case of drawing sprites, the PPU would still need to check if the color byte matched the sprite's colorkey in order to draw it or not in VRAM.

 In order to achieve this I couldn't use the same control signals for both RAMS (CE, CE2, WE and OE), I used a second PLD in the project and as inputs I used the control signals as well as two other SM1 and SM2, that equate to a 2 bit Select Memory signal.
 These Select Memory sinal works as such: